jforge/docker-greengrass/README.md

 ## AWS IoT Greengrass with Docker

 AWS IoT Greengrass provides cloud capabilities to a local environment.
-It may be qualified as a AWS Lambda runtime environment with prebuilt connectos for serverless apllications.
+It is qualified as a containerized AWS Lambda runtime environment with prebuilt connectos for serverless apllications.
 Edge computing requirements can be supported as far as local resources can be made accessible for these local devices.

 ## Objective